Mechanics and Multiphysics of Materials Lab: PhD students (advised theses and collaborations) and master students (Laurea Specialistica/Magistrale)

 Paolo Ponzo.
 Worked on syntactic foams' micromechanics.

 Andrea Rodella.
 Worked on compression sensing of ionic polymer metal composites.
-Post-doc at University of Rome, Sapienza.
+Now (April 2025) he holds a Post-doc position at University of Rome, Sapienza.
 Email: andrea.rodella@uniroma1.it Link to Google Scholar

 Mattia Serpelloni.
 Worked on variational approaches to the theory of plasticity.
 Post-doc at University of Brescia.
 Email: m.serpelloni002@unibs.it